 Momentarily, when she speaks, Ssenyonga stares at her.
 They look at each other as she speaks.
 Only they are not talking to each other but to me.
 I figure it is because they are sharing a memory.
 Sometimes Ssenyonga looks at her intently as if to figure out or silently challenge what shes about to say.
 She smiles back at him adoringly.
 They like to fact check each other.
 If the date is March 8, it is March 8 and not early March.

 How they met

 When Mirembe was at Lubiri SS in Senior Three.
-She went to a neighbouring school in Busega to read books at the weekend.
-One Saturday, a guy walked into her reading room.
+She used to go to a neighbouring school in Busega to read books over the weekend.
+One Saturday when she was alone in the room, a guy walked in.
 She would later learn at he was James Ssenyonga.
-Ssenyonga moved to sit on bench near her.
-She was alone in the room.
-All he did was sit at a bench across and stare, purposefully, intimidatingly.
-You know how it is when you feel eyes on you?
-Mirembe felt the same way.
-She stood up and ran home.
+He sat on a bench across from her and stared, purposefully intimidatingly.
+Mirembe feeling uncomfortable stood up and ran home.
 He did not follow.
-Mirembe didn’t reach home as well.
-She had forgotten her ruler.
-No, she was not conniving.
-They did not speak that day.

 The next day, Mirembe said hello to the now familiar Ssenyonga.
 That day, he walked her home.
 That was the beginning of a routine; Mirembe would say hello before they each read their books.
 After reading, Ssenyonga would walk her home.

 “I don’t even know if I ever understood what I was reading.
 Sometimes I would just stare at him,” Mirembe confesses.
 She also told him she had a boyfriend.

 “He looked me in the eye and said, “I am not interested in your boyfriend.
 I am interested in you,” Mirembe recalls with a nostalgic smile.

 The two later lost communication.
 Ssenyonga, however, sought Mirembe out when he was leaving for university in Algeria.
 Mirembe was hurt.